Carmen Rioux-Bailey

 Carmen received a B.A. in Special Education from Marymount University, a M.Ed. in Education Leadership from George Mason University, and an Ed.S. in Special Education Leadership from The George Washington University.

 Carmen began her career as a public school educator for students with disabilities.
 After teaching for twelve years, Carmen provided technical assistance and consultation services for the Virginia Department of Education through the Region 4 Training and Technical Assistance Center.
-She then served as a project coordinator for an OSEP-sponsored research study that examined the inclusion of students with disabilities in Title I schools and also coordinated a Department of Labor project aimed at improving services to youth with disabilities in WIA-funded workforce programs.
+She then served as the project coordinator for an OSEP-sponsored research study that examined the inclusion of students with disabilities in Title I schools and also coordinated a Department of Labor project aimed at improving services to youth with disabilities in WIA-funded workforce programs.
 Upon her return to GMU, Carmen became the Director of the GMU LIFE Program; a model postsecondary program for students with intellectual disabilities, and then joined the Special Education program as an Instructor.

 Research Interests